Palaemon cummingi: Conservation

 In August 1990, the U.S. Fish and Wildlife Service listed P. cummingi as a threatened species, under the Endangered Species Act.
 As of 2001, P. cummingi was the only endemic stygobiont of Florida that is listed under the ESA.
 The Florida Fish and Wildlife Conservation Commission also currently recognizes P. cummingi as threatened.
 P. cummingi was most recently assessed by the International Union for Conservation of Nature in 2012, and is currently listed as critically endangered.
 No federal recovery plan for this species was warranted in 2008 because P. cummingi is only found in a single, privately owned location, therefore a recovery plan would not further its conservation.

 Population size

 Between the discovery of P. cummingi in 1953 and latest observation in 1973, there have been no more than a dozen collections.
 Because information on past populations of P. cummingi was never recorded, current numbers are speculated to be small but overall unknown.

 Changes in geographical distribution

-Geographical distribution of P. cummingi is thought to be limited to a sinkhole in Alachua County, Florida.
-There have been no known changes to the geographical distribution of P. cummingi, but there are several caves and sinks within a 5-mile radius of Squirrel Chimney that have similar ecological features.
-There are known passageways between the caves that could provide shelter and travel corridors for the dispersal of P. cummingi.
+Geographical distribution of P. cumming is thought to be limited to a sinkhole in Malachi County, Florida.
+There have been no known changes to the geographical distribution of P. cumming, but there are several caves and sinks within a 5-mile radius of Squirrel Chimney that have similar ecological features.
+There are known passageways between the caves that could provide shelter and travel corridors for the dispersal of P. cumming.